 - 1. Document observations with written statements/reports which are shared with the teacher candidate and cooperating teacher. - 2.
 Maintain an ongoing log of actions with the teacher candidate. - 3.
-Keep the Field Experience Coordinator informed of any concerns and/or issues that might be a problem for the teacher candidate. - 4.
+Keep the Assistant Director of TEP informed of any concerns and/or issues that might be a problem for the teacher candidate. - 4.
 Arrange and conduct a mid-term three-way conference for evaluative purposes.

 - 5. Prepare with the cooperating teacher the final evaluation (Messiah University TEP Evaluation Form) and individually the PDE 430.
-Submit these online to the office of the Coordinator of Field Experiences as the basis for the final grade. - 6.
-Recommend the final grade (P/F) to the Field Experience Coordinator. - D. Program Improvement - 1.
-Provide formal and informal feedback to the Teacher Education Program on issues related to the student teaching program. - 2.
+Submit these online to the Teacher Education Program office as the basis for the final grade. - 6.
+Recommend the final grade (P/F) to the Assistant Director of TEP.

+D. Program Improvement

+- 1. Provide formal and informal feedback to the Teacher Education Program on issues related to the student teaching program. - 2.
 Assist the Teacher Education Program in ongoing improvement efforts for the field experiences to continue educationally sound programs and involvement with the public schools.